 The application layer security is, on the other hand, used to authenticate and encrypt all application level communications and there can be multiple applications used within a single Bluetooth mesh network.
 The benefit of this is, for example, that a Bluetooth mesh network can have a lighting application and a separate beaconing application and because they use a separate security domains, the application controlling the lighting cannot control the beacons and vice versa.

 The security setup and configuration starts with the provisioning process where a un-provisioned device is provisioned into a Bluetooth mesh network.

-The authentication of devices can be done multiple ways:
+The authentication of devices can be done multiple ways, as follows:

-- Dynamic authentication data can exchanged out-of-band for example by user input (e.g., one device displays a numerical code and the user keys types it on the other device)
+- Dynamic authentication data can be exchanged out-of-band for example by user input (e.g., one device displays a numerical code and the user keys types it on the other device).

-Once authentication is done both parties generate a session key from the shared ECDH secret and the authentication data and it’s used to protect the rest of the provisioning process.
+After authentication is done, both parties generate a session key from the shared ECDH secret and the authentication data and it’s used to protect the rest of the provisioning process.

 Network Layer Security

 Over the secure session, the provisioner provides the device with a 128-bit AES key for the network the device is added to.
 The provisioner may later give additional keys to the device.
 The network key is actually never directly used, but the network level encryption and other security keys are derived from the network key using an AES-CMAC hash.
 At the network layer, the PDU contains one byte in plain text format identifying to which network the message belongs to and which key should be used, but rest of the PDU is either obfuscated using AES-ECB or encrypted using AES-CCM as shown in the figure below.